Lennis-jpg/ToInvoice/README.md

     ```
 3. Open the `index.html` file in your preferred web browser.

-For a more complete experience that respects the clean URL configuration, you can use a simple local web server.
+For a more complete experience that respects the clean URL configuration, you can use a local web server.
 If you have Python installed, you can run:

 ```bash
 # For Python 3